bhollands/UWOC_ML_Equalizer-Dissertation-/MLP_with_PSO/Readme.txt

 This is a Feed forward Multi-Layer Perceptron neural network optimised with a
 Particel Swarm Optimiser for solving mathematical functions with the option of changing the activation function.

 In current configuration data can be seen in the 'Data' folder.
-The current configuration is setup to run on PAM UWOC data.
+The current configuration is setup to run on the first 20000 PAM UWOC data points.
+This can be set upto 1004040 in the 'configure()' function.
+This however may take a long time to run.

 once run this results are recored in 'NN_output_data' folder in the form .xlsx (excel files) fitness is also printed to terminal